DAR Historic Preservation Medal, 09-12-21

 To: Jack Smith, President of the Iowa Barn Foundation.

 We are DeShon Chapter, Daughters of the American Revolution from Boone.
 We would like to present the Iowa Barn Foundation with an Excellence in Historic Preservation Certificate and Medal.
 This is a fairly new award and it is to recognize outstanding individuals and organizations that promote historic preservation.
 The recognition honors individuals and groups that have saved and/or preserved their local history, including restoration of buildings, collections, significant objects, monuments, cemeteries and other important artifacts.
 Many of us have been on your Iowa Barn Tours and have been so impressed with the dedication and determination to preserve these beautiful architectural structures that continue to tell the story of Iowa farming.

 We thank you for the work that you do and would like to meet you to present your organization with this award.
 Some of us are planning to tour the Central Iowa barns on Saturday, September 25th.
-Would there be a way to meet you at one of these barns at some point in the day?
-The closest to us of course, is the barn in Boone County which would be nice for us, if that would work for you.

 About Our Friends (read here), by Jacqueline Andre Schmeal.
 Five men who dedicated their time, advice, and work to the Iowa Barn Foundation for years.